Calculates the anomaly score using the Isolation Forest modeling (a way of creating a decision tree model by sampling some data).

 Calculate the anomaly score using a model trained based on subquery results.

 - Fields to be used for the Isolation Forest modeling.
+Use a comma(

 - Name of the Isolation Forest model.
 You can generate and train the Isolation Forest model by connecting to the Logpresso engine via CLI.

 [ SUBQUERY ]